magar-manisha/Git-And-GitHub/README.md

 This repository documents my internship first journey , including the tasks, learnings, and progress made each day.
 Each day focuses on a specific topic to enhance my skills and contribute effectively to the project.

 ## Day 1: Git and GitHub
 The focus of Day 1 is to understand the Git and GitHub, which are essential tools for version control and collaboration.
 The tasks include learning about branching, staging, tagging, creating PRs/MRs, resolving conflicts, and more.
+For more details, you can refer to a helpful guide provided by [Chai Docs](https://docs.chaicode.com/git-and-github/) and [Dangit](https://dangitgit.com/en).

 ### Topics Covered
 1. **Branching**